elitejake/privacyguides.org/docs/vpn.en.md

 icon: material/vpn
 ---

-Find a no-logging VPN operator who isn’t out to sell or read your web traffic.

-??? danger "VPNs do not provide anonymity"

     Using a VPN will **not** keep your browsing habits anonymous, nor will it add additional security to non-secure (HTTP) traffic.